 All SBIR and STTR funding agreements are made with the Small Business regardless of the proportion of the work or funding of each of the performers (small business, research institution, subcontractor, etc.) under the grant.
 As the primary grantee, the small business has the overall responsibility of the project, including financial management and the direction and control of the performance.
-For STTR projects, where the principal investigator is from the research institution, the small business will maintain the overall supervision of the project, while the principal investigator will manage the research portion of the project.
+For STTR projects, even if the principal investigator is from the research institution, the small business will provide overall direction and supervision of the project while the principal investigator will manage the research portion of the project.